-The long beach line of the Falcon Lake is where we spent the majority of our day so the kids could build sand castles and play in the water.
+The long beach line of Falcon Lake is where we spent most of our day so the kids could build sand castles and play in the water.

 If you are into kayaking, you can bring yours or rent one on-site.

-This ranch has lots of cabins you can rent if you are planning on staying in the park for a few days.
+This ranch has many cabins you can rent if you plan to stay in the park for a few days.